TECK7/my_portfolio_master/README.md

 ---

-### Bootstrap 3.3.7 Responsive Framework & Other Plugins
+### Bootstrap 3.3.7 Responsive Framework and Other Plugins
 As mentioned earlier, Bootstrap 3.3.7 framework is used to build this webpage.
 Hence, most of the container responsiveness is handled by the in-built CSS classes for various screen sizes (i.e. col-lg-x / col-md-x / col-sm-x / col-xs-x) where x is ranging from 1 to 12.
 These values are specified in different container tags to suit both desktop and mobile wireframes design layout.
 However, there are few elements that do not rely